ms0372631/Metagram/README.md

 - User can create posts with an image and description that would be shown both on the index page and user profile page

+## Ability to like a post

+- User can like any post that shows on the news feed

+## Ability to follow/unfollow a user

+- User can follow someone to see all his/her posts on the news feed and vice vera

 ## Ability to view the number of comments and posts on user profile page

 - User can see the number of posts and the number of comments of each post when hoverd over

+## Ability to view the users who likes a post

+- User can see the all the users who like a specific post and the following status of each user

+## Ability to view the activites in chronological order

+- User can see the all the likes received with timeline